Oatmeal Banana Bread

 - To Freeze.
 Place the oatmeal banana bread slices in an airtight freezer-safe storage container, and freeze for up to 3 months.
 I like to freeze this bread in individual slices and thaw as needed for a delicious treat.

-- To Reheat.
+- To Reheat from Frozen.
 Let the bread thaw overnight in the refrigerator.
 Rewarm gently in the microwave until warmed through.

 - For more tips and suggestions about storing and freezing muffins and breads, check out my How To Store Muffins and Other Quick Breads guide.